On Ink. Permanence.

-TD:LR - If you want to enjoy writing longhand and to use a pen that will last a long time, consider a Pilot Vanishing Point retractable fountain pen (c.$150) or a Jinhao conventional fountain pen (<$10).
-Fill your pen with Noodler's Heart of Darkness permanent black ink if you write only on high quality paper, or Noodler's "X-Feather" anti-feather black or blue ink on poor quality paper where bleed-through is often a problem.
-Both inks are forge resistant, water resistant, and permanent insofar as they bond to the cellulose in the paper.
+TD:LR - If you don't want to forget how to write in longhand and you're not keen on adding to landfill, consider a Pilot Vanishing Point retractable, refillable fountain pen (c.$150) or a Jinhao refillable fountain pen (<$10).
+With Noodler's Heart of Darkness permanent black ink for high quality paper, or Noodler's "X-Feather" anti-feather black or blue ink on poor quality paper where bleed-through is often a problem.
+Both inks are forge resistant, waterproof, and permanent in so far as they bond to the cellulose in the paper.

 I don't like to write about things.
 Possessions.
 Products.
 They all seem to be part of the problem.
 A social problem aka "I have something you don't."
-A planet sized product aka a disposable pen.
-The idea of a disposable pen is offensive.
+A planet sized problem exemplified by the humble disposable pen.
+The idea of a disposable pen should be is offensive.
 There are other solutions.

-Could we get rid of the pen?
-The pencil?
+Could we get rid of the disposable pen?
+How about the pencil?
 Ban them?
 Why not?
 The political to one side, what of the practical.
 How would one write?
 What are the alternatives?
 Electronic devices proliferate.
 We could use them more.
 Or is that a leap too far?
 At present we have disposable "smartphones" with a limited lifespan and limited user serviceability.
 The same problem.

 Then there's the question of whether the habit of writing is too entrenched?
 That's a success for structured education.
 Two hundred years ago how many people could write?
 And now?

 If writing is necessary, if it is a necessity, it would be true that one couldn't build or make or plan or record or jot or think without writing?
 Of course, that's not true.
 This simple inversion tells us a lot about the place of the pen in the early twenty-first century.
 A once almost universal tool, it is becoming defunct.

-So what of the alternatives?
-While I would like to suspect its invention and perpetuation is from the hand of necessity, from the second half of the twentieth century perhaps supply is more push than pull.
+So what of the pen?
+While I would like to suspect its invention and perpetuation is lead by the hand of necessity, from the second half of the twentieth century perhaps supply has been more push than pull.
 Habit perpetuated by commerce.
-The virtue of writing worked into the souls of millions of school children misappropriated to sell pens.
+The virtue of writing worked into the souls of millions of school children misappropriated to sell more stuff.